3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Objects to Draw

-After the algorithm is called with the color and depth images, .
-The current recognizable shapes that we used are:

-* cubes
-* cylinders
+The algorithm creates a list of game objects and maps their color to the a appropriate models (custom or primitive, depended on the user selection).

 The Translation refers to the position of the objects with respect to the origin of the world space in the Unity Scene.
 This attribute will determine exactly where the model is rendered in the scene.
 The current plan is to have a reference measurement which can be converted into
 Unity World Space coordinates.

 The Rotation refers to the degrees around the object's 3 center axes (x, y, z) that the object is moving circularly.
 The rotation can go from 0 degrees up to 360 degrees (360 being the original starting position).
-Unity allows users to change an object's rotation through using Euler Angles and the rotations themselves are stored in Unity as Quaternions.
+Unity allows users to change an object's rotation the rotations themselves are stored in Unity as Quaternions.
+The algorithm we are currently using does not support rotation.

 The Scale refers to the size of the object with respect to the original object that it is modelled off of.
 For example, a cube that is twice as wide, long, and high as the normal cube used will have a scale of 2 in all directions.
 Having this implementation will allow for multiple